-Before letting your property there are a number of financial and legal considerations to be aware of -
+Before letting your property there are a number of financial and legal considerations:

 Consult your tax advisor regarding the tax on your property income and the offsetting of tax by expenses.

 Apply for council tax exemption if the property is to be vacant and unfurnished before a lease.
 Apply for 10% discount if the property is vacant and furnished

 Cancel telephone service, broadband, satellite TV and TV licence (if no TV in the property)

 There is a requirement for landlord registration numbers to be included in written advertisements of properties to let.
 The Scottish Executive has now agreed a national fee of £55 to register as a landlord for a 3 year period.
 Thereafter to register individual properties will cost £11 per owner for each property.
 Online registrations will receive a discount of 10%.

 Margaret MDL agent numbers:

 Margaret Duffus Leasing - 922/NA022237